dball/triangle-covid/README.md

-# COVID Wastewater Summary for Orange and Durham counties, NC
+# COVID Wastewater Summary for RTP, NC

 The COVID wastewater data made available by the NC DHHS are not easy to compare and collate across counties and sites, so I decided to make my own summaries: